Cratox AI

 Cratox team note

 Red seedless grapes contain 86 kcal and 20.2 g of carbohydrates per 100 g, making them a quick source of energy.
-They are best enjoyed as a refreshing snack or added to salads for a natural sweetness.
+Enjoy them as a snack or add to salads for a natural sweetness.

 A vibrant bunch of fresh red grapes displayed on a rustic wooden surface.